kevinchen93/MEMEry/README.md

 # Memery

 Memery is a game inspired by the classic card game Memory.
-It was built using only vanilla JavaScript!
+It was built using vanilla JavaScript!

 ![](assets/images/memery.png)